commown/commown-odoo-addons/payment_token_uniquify/README.rst

 The module adds the ability to automatically archive or delete old payment tokens when a new one is created.
-The payment tokens considered obsolete depend on the setting of the `uniquify_token` field of the partner associated to the token, as well as its ancestors.
+The payment tokens considered obsolete depend on the setting of the `isolated_payment_tokens` field of the partner associated to the token, as well as its ancestors.
 See the configure section for details.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.